Originally published in August 2019; updated in March 2021.

 Preparing new fallback language

 There are numerous actions financial institutions should be taking today to minimize risks associated with fallback language.
-Financial institutions should have, or should soon develop, a staged transition plan to manage the move away from LIBOR.
+Financial institutions by now should be executing a staged transition plan to manage the move away from LIBOR.
 This plan is critical for ensuring operational readiness and effective risk management, and for demonstrating preparedness to regulators, which are increasing their focus on the LIBOR phase out.

 Identify scope and scale

 Financial institutions should identify the product areas that will be affected by the LIBOR phase out and how legacy fallback language in contracts for these products works.
-This is particularly important for contracts that mature after 2021; however, it is worth reviewing all LIBOR-based contracts since there is potential for LIBOR to become unreliable or unavailable before its anticipated cessation at end of 2021.
-For example, LIBOR could deteriorate to an extent where its liquidity or usefulness to market participants is negatively impacted.
-At this point, the regulatory supervisor for LIBOR’s administrator could publicly announce that benchmark is no longer representative of the underlying market.
+This is particularly important for contracts that mature after 2021; however, it is worth reviewing all LIBOR-based contracts since there is potential for LIBOR to become unreliable or unavailable before its anticipated cessation.

 Develop new fallback language for new contracts